Five Reasons Why North Carolina Pays More For Health Care

-A recent study showed that North Carolina pays more for health care than all the other states.
+Studies have showed that North Carolina pays more for health care than many other states.

 Why is that?
 It’s a pretty simple question.
 Of course, when it comes to health care, simple questions often have complicated answers.
 But let’s take a look at some of the big-picture reasons that contribute to consumers paying more for health care here.